 How do I view my relationship to a person in Family Tree?

-You can see your relationship to a person in Family Tree.
-Your relationship displays on a chart that shows the direct relatives between you and the person.
-At the top of the chart, you can see your relationship.
+The relationship viewer calculates your relationship to a person in Family Tree and displays a chart showing the direct relatives between you and the person.
+At the top of the chart, you can see your relationship, such as My Grandmother or My First Cousin.
+If no relationship was found, the viewer displays “Relationship Unknown.”

 Steps (website)